Some more famous characters

 V trdnom milom sorsi ti je

-Tü zsiveti, mrejti"
+zsiveti, mrejti"

 "Oh Hungarian citizen, be an

-extraordinary supporter of your homeland,
+Extraordinary supporter of your homeland,

 Even in the grave your wisdom shall

-take care of you and cover you.
+Take care of you and cover you.

-Except here there is no other place for you in this
+Apart from here, there is no other place for you in this

-big, wide world.
+Big, wide world.

 Fate shall save or punish you: